 Below we show the 4-factor loadings over the entire time period tested above (7/1/1973-12/31/12016):

 The results are hypothetical results and are NOT an indicator of future results and do NOT represent returns that any investor actually attained.
 Indexes are unmanaged, do not reflect management or trading fees, and one cannot invest directly in an index.

 This can be important for the analysis by advisors on certain funds.
-Let’s say as an advisor, you want to assess a fund that claims to sort firms on P/E ratios.(20)
+Let’s say, as an advisor, you want to assess a fund that claims to sort firms on P/E ratios.(19)

-Well, almost by construction, sorting firms on P/E will most likely (but not always) lead to a lower HML, or “value” loading, than another fund that sorts on B/M.(21) So does this mean that the P/E fund is not a value fund as it doesn’t have a high HML loading?
-Not necessarily; and one way to ascertain what the P/E fund is doing is to examine the characteristics of the portfolio.
+Well, almost by construction, sorting firms on P/E will most likely (but not always) lead to a lower HML, or “value” loading, than another fund that sorts on B/M.(20) So does this mean that the P/E fund is not a value fund as it doesn’t have a high HML loading?
+Not necessarily; one way to ascertain what the P/E fund is doing is to examine the portfolio’s characteristics.
 Similarly, how can one assess a multi-factor fund?
 Without tools to assess the portfolio, it can be tough to decide.

 Examination of a live portfolio